leandromoreira/redlock-rb/README.md

 end
 ```

-There's also a bang version that only executes the block if the lock is successfully acquired, returning the block's value as a result, or raising an exception otherwise:
+There's also a bang version that only executes the block if the lock is successfully acquired, returning the block's value as a result, or raising an exception otherwise.
+Passing a block is mandatory.

 ```ruby
 begin